m-shimizu/MakingRobotModel/README.md

 __Gazebo quick learning__
 # Making a Robot Model in Gazebo
-Description of making a robot in gazebo
+Description of rupidly making a robot in gazebo with a model plugin and a control softwear.

 ## 0. Overview